-We’re going to address the answers for these questions a bit differently based on the role you play in the hosting industry:
+We’re going to address the answers to these questions a bit differently based on the role you play in the hosting industry:

 A. If you’re a hosting client

-No matter what type of hosting services (may it be shared hosting, vps hosting, dedicated servers, cloud hosting, etc) you have bought and from which hosting providers you’ve bought them from, one of the most important things for you will be the uptime of your website/services.
+No matter what type of hosting services (may it be shared hosting, vps hosting, dedicated servers, cloud hosting, etc.) you bought and from which hosting providers you’ve bought them from, one of the most important things for you will be the uptime of your website/services.

 You will want to know the minute your website or server goes down and you will probably want to take action as quickly as possible in order to minimize the downtime, either by contacting your hosting provider or by investigating/fixing the issue yourself.

 You will also want to have some sort of overall uptime statistics, for each of your uptime monitors, so you can quickly see which of your websites or services have had the most problems lately, maybe which hosting provider is letting you down lately, or which hosting provider you’ll need to thank for that impeccable uptime.